 Not Good For: Not ideal for any electronic music creation due to the lack of MIDI connectivity.

-Points To Note: The Audient provides an optical input, supporting both ADAT and S/PDIF enabling the expansion of up to 10 inputs.
-Also, the single headphone output can be limiting in certain studio circumstances and is worth keeping in mind.
+Points to Note: The Audient provides an optical input, supporting both ADAT and S/PDIF, enabling the expansion of up to 10 inputs.
+Also, the single headphone output can be limiting in certain studio circumstances which is worth keeping in mind.

-Summary: The Audient iD14 provides an improved experience compared to that of the M-Audio M Track 2x2 as it comes with an optical connection.
-Generally speaking, the Audient is a great first option audio interface for any starting acoustic music creator.
+Summary: The Audient iD14 provides an improved experience compared to that of the M-Audio M Track 2×2 as it comes with an optical connection.
+Generally speaking, the Audient is a great first-option audio interface for any starting acoustic music creator.

 Cost: ~$200 used